Joao-Ex-Machina/IST-CInte/Project_1/report/report.md

 ### Architecture

 The final neural network model consisted of six input features and two hidden layers.
-The first hidden layer contained 18 neurons, while the second hidden layer consisted of 5 neurons.
-We selected the logistic function as the activation function.
+The first hidden layer contained 8 neurons, while the second hidden layer consisted of 5 neurons.
+We selected the logistic function as the activation tanh.
 The solver used for optimizing the network was the lbfgs algorithm.

 This configuration of the neural network was chosen based on the best performance observed during the validation phase, ensuring that the final model achieved a strong balance between accuracy and generalization.
 We then tested this model on the test set to evaluate its real-world performance.